 - Practice teaching or facilitating a person unfamiliar with The Masterson Method in how to do the Bladder Meridian Technique, and provide a write-up reflecting on that experience.

-- Complete a final exam to assess their knowledge of The Masterson Method and its use in EAAT settings and their overall readiness for certification.
+- Complete a final exam to assess their knowledge of The Masterson Method and its use in equine-assisted service programs and their overall readiness for certification.

-- The responsibilities of a Masterson Method Equine Specialist are varied, including basic competence in the Masterson Method, ability to demonstrate and teach Masterson Method techniques, acute peripheral perspective, insight and sensitivity to challenges for participants, and ability to step back from interactions between horse and participant while keeping the experience safe for both.
+- The responsibilities of a Masterson Method Equine Specialist are varied, including basic competence in the Masterson Method and the ability to show a variety of equine-assisted service program populations how to do the Bladder Meridian Technique in a safe, structured setting.
+This includes acute peripheral perspective, insight and sensitivity to challenges for participants, and ability to step back from interactions between horse and participant while keeping the experience safe for both.
 They must be flexible and competent in multi-tasking during a Masterson Method session.

-- Therapy horses can have unexpected responses that the trained eye can foresee and intervene for optimal safety, while providing the utmost care and sensitivity to the participant’s wellbeing.
+- Horses working in equine-assisted service programs can have unexpected responses that the trained eye can foresee and intervene for optimal safety, while providing the utmost care and sensitivity to the participant’s wellbeing.

 - Participants may also have unexpected responses, and the Masterson Method Equine Specialist is only trained to facilitate the experience of providing equine bodywork.
-Therefore, MM Equine Specialist must either partner with an EAAT “people professional” (instructor, therapist, or coach) or be dually-qualified to appropriately respond to the needs of participants in order to provide a safe personal experience for participants.
+Therefore, MM Equine Specialist must either partner with an equine-assisted service program “people professional” (instructor, therapist, or coach) or be dually-qualified to appropriately respond to the needs of participants in order to provide a safe personal experience for participants.

 - The Masterson Method Equine Specialist is primarily responsible for safety around horses, while the instructor, therapist, or coach tends to the participant(s).
 In the case of a Masterson Method Equine Specialist having dual roles as both bodywork facilitator and people professional, a horse handler should be present to manage the horse in the event any issues arise for the participant(s).